jakelazaroff/relate/README.md

 Takes an array and populates the collection.
 Each object in the array is used as an entity and must have a unique attribute `id`.

-**Note:** Shouldn't need to be called manually, since `Relate.import` will import each array of entities into a collection automatically.
+:speech_balloon: Shouldn't need to be called manually, since `Relate.import` will import each array of entities into a collection automatically.

 ```javascript
 Relate.collection('songs').import([